EMT Training

 All students MUST:

 For these students, we recommend completing the EMT course and state certification exam over a summer or winter break prior to applying for membership.
-Prospective members can also increase their clinical experience by joining and riding as a new members.
+Prospective members can also increase their clinical experience by joining and riding as a new members

 You be required to obtain a new copy of the current EMT textbook “Emergency Care and Transportation of the Sick and Injured" 12th Edition AAOS (ISBN# 9781284227192), which contains an one-time online registration code.

-EMT Programs generally cost between $1200-$1500 per session and are taught over a 3-4 month period.
+EMT Programs generally cost between $1500 - $2000 per session and are taught over a 3-4 month period.
 There are accelerated classes periodically held.
 Financial assistance is available with commitment to a two year service agreement as an EMT with the squad.

 In order to obtain certification as a New Jersey certified EMT the student must: